All Episodes

 And they've got their news arms out there doing polls and producing just such data, correct?

-I've always thought that if the Democrats wanted to really get back in the electoral game, start talking about their love for this country and be honest about it and be eager for American victory in the war on terror.
+I've always thought that if the Democrats wanted to really get back in the electoral game, Start talking about their love for this country and be honest about it and be eager for American victory in the war on terror and try to outdo the, come up with a better way of winning this rather than surrendering and saying we have no right to win.

-And so they just keep corkscrewing themselves into quicksand here, and don't worry about my giving their advice or giving them advice, even if they hear it, they won't take it, folks.
+And don't worry about my giving their advice or giving them advice.

-And that wraps it up, second hour of broadcast excellence.
+And that wraps it up second hour of broadcast excellence.

 We have one more to go.

-It will be Ditto Cammed.
+It will be ditto-cammed.

 Export Selection